microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

 Change Tracking in Azure Automation keeps track of the changes in virtual machines hosted in Azure, on-premises, and other cloud environments to help you pinpoint operational and environmental issues with software managed by the Distribution Package Manager.

-In Jumpstart ArcBox all of the Azure Arc-enabled servers are onboarded on Change Tracking and Inventory.
+In Jumpstart ArcBox all of the Azure Arc-enabled servers are onboarded onto Change Tracking and Inventory.
 The "Change Tracking" tab of the Jumpstart Workbook shows insights from Azure Automation.
-To use this report you need to provide the ArcBox's subscription and Log Analytics workspace in the parameters section along with a time range.
+To use this report you need to provide ArcBox's subscription and Log Analytics workspace in the parameters section along with a time range.

    ![Change Tracking Parameters](./changetracking_parameters.png)

 The tab has two different sections:

-* *Software Inventory* - This section provides a distinct count od publishers and applications for the servers selected.
-You can filter data by computer, publisher or application.
+* _Software Inventory_ - This section provides a distinct count of publishers and applications for the servers selected.
+You can filter data by computer, publisher, or application.

    ![Change Tracking Software Inventory](./changetracking_software.png)

-* *Windows Services* - This section shows a table of Windows services with  their state, account and path.
+* _Windows Services_ - This section shows a table of Windows services with their state, account, and path.

    ![Change Tracking Windows Services](./changetracking_services.png)